Medical Dictionary |

 Polio used to be a cause of paralysis, but polio no longer occurs in the U.S.

 Some people should not get these vaccines, including those who have had severe reactions to the shots before.
-Check with your doctor first if you have seizures, a neurologic problem, or Guillain-Barre syndrome.
-Also let your doctor know if you don't feel well the day of the shot; you may need to postpone it.
+Check with your health care provider first if you have seizures, a neurologic problem, or Guillain-Barre syndrome.

 Centers for Disease Control and Prevention